 Joseph Mendoza-Green is the Assistant Director of the Counseling Center, as well as the Coordinator of Accessibility Services.
 He is a Licensed Professional Counselor and a Licensed Addictions Counselor.
 Practicing from an eclectic theoretical orientation influenced heavily by Existential, Choice and Narrative theories— as well as by positive psychology and interpersonal dynamics— Joe has experience working with the forensic population, adolescents and families.
 He has worked in community mental health agencies, public schools and with non-profit organizations.
 He is also trained in Dialectical Behavioral Therapy, Motivational Interviewing, Trauma-Focused Cognitive Behavioral Therapy, Wraparound Facilitation and EMDR.
 During his free time he enjoys reading long, boring books on philosophy and psychology and eating gourmet popcorn.

-Aftin Gillespie is completing the last year of her MA in Clinical Mental Health Counseling here at ASU where she also received her BA in Sociology.
+Aftin Gillespie has completed her MA in Clinical Mental Health Counseling here at ASU where she also received her BA in Sociology.
 Aftin has experience working in domestic violence advocacy and restorative justice as well as in the enrollment management offices on campus.
 She understands how to navigate registration, billing, financial aid and other processes that can be overwhelming for students.
 Aftin believes people are only as good as their situations allow them to be and through self awareness they can grow to be their best selves.